-- 1.08 City governance shall acknowledge public comments and provide feedback within 10 working days, to all residents who introduce an idea, or provide input about any City related project, program, or other activity. - 1.09 The City shall keep informed of resident's preferences and attitudes on current or future issues by conducting on-going climate surveys.
+- 1.07 The City shall establish a phone contact listing to notify concerned residents of urgent, or pressing and unscheduled city business. - 1.08 City governance shall acknowledge public comments and provide feedback within 10 working days, to all residents who introduce an idea, or provide input about any City related project, program, or other activity. - 1.09 The City shall keep informed of resident's preferences and attitudes on current or future issues by conducting on-going climate preference surveys.